 When to Use It

-- Conversations: Enhance meetings or discussions.
+- Conversations: Show up better in meetings or conversations.

 How to Practice Mindful Listening